astralfrontier/peppermile.org/src/grand-adventure.md

 The Holy Church of Talispire recognizes hundreds of saints, and catalogs and studies the dragon spirits.

+The Church teaches that everyone has a Dragon and a Saint in their soul.
+The Dragon is savage and mindless, all instinct.
+The Saint is idealistic but controlling.
+Neither is "good" or "bad".
+It is the struggle between Dragon and Saint within us that defines us.

 ### Races

 Two other races share Talispire with humanity.